mobi/asentinel_orm/README.md

 # Define two entities

 We are defining here 2 entity classes `CarManufacturer` and `CarModel`.
 The relationship between them should be obvious, a car manufacturer can have multiple car models.
 Getters and setters are omitted for brevity.
+Notice the annotations:
+- `@Table` used to map the entity to a table in the database
+- `@PkColumn` used to map the primary key column to the entity id
+- `@Column` used to map a  regular column to a member in the entity class
+- `@Child` used to define a relationship to another entity class

 ```
 @Table("CarManufacturers")